OLC-Bioinformatics/redmine-docs/docs/analysis/sequence_extractor.md

 #### Example

-For an example SequenceExtractor analysis, see [issue 28104](https://redmine.biodiversity.agr.gc.ca/issues/28104).
+For an example SequenceExtractor analysis with the fasta details provided as an attachment, see [issue 28104](https://redmine.biodiversity.agr.gc.ca/issues/28104).

 This example has SEQIDs in the Description, but it's not necessary.

+For an example SequenceExtractor analysis with the fasta details provided in the description, see [issue 28181](https://redmine.biodiversity.agr.gc.ca/issues/28181).

 #### Interpreting Results